-Advanced Queuing: Dequeue Modes
+2.1.3 Advanced Queuing: Dequeue Modes

 These constants are extensions to the DB API definition.
 They are possible values for the mode attribute of the dequeue options object.
-This object is the options argument for the Connection.deq() method.
+This object is the options parameter for the Connection.deq() method.